All Episodes

 If Obama were a different sort of president, we would have all heard about this responsibility to protect long ago.

-Well, that's as I say, folks, if that's what we're doing, if that's the primary motivation, why aren't we in Darfur?
+Well, as I say, folks, if that's what we're doing, if that's the primary motivation, why aren't we in Darfur?

 Why aren't we in North Korea?